eclqs/auth-token-payload-generator/README.md

-# 🔐 Async Signup Payload Generator
+# 🔐 auth Payload Generator

 A small experimental Python project that simulates the generation of **signup payloads** similar to what modern web applications send to